MicrosoftDocs/sql-docs/docs/machine-learning/sql-server-machine-learning-services.md

 For machine

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
-You can also use Machine Learning Services on SQL Server Big Data Clusters.
-For more information, see [Run Python and R scripts with Machine Learning Services on SQL Server Big Data Clusters](../big-data-cluster/machine-learning-services.md)
+You can also use [run Python and R scripts with Machine Learning Services on SQL Server Big Data Clusters](../big-data-cluster/machine-learning-services.md).

 > [!NOTE]
 > For executing Java in SQL Server, see the [Language Extensions documentation](../language-extensions/language-extensions-overview.md).